realtobi999/GO_BankDemoAPI/readme.md

 ### What About Tests?

-Glad you asked!.
+Glad you asked!
 Make sure you have set the configuration for the test database in the **.env** file.

 Then run this command to run all tests: